gornvan/gTove/README.md

 * Fix bug: the name of a player whose client auto-reconnects after being slept in an inactive tab would appear as "Disconnected" in the dice roller.
+* Fix bug: players dragging elastic banded minis with "fog" visibility into fog of war would cause their client to crash.

 ## Plans/TODO